gameinn1/HikaruNoGoSSA/README.md

 1: Perfectly recreated the "Music is my Thing" karaoke ending that gabest11 did not get around to (starts episode 64).
 That was one of the last big hurdles for anyone wanting to actually properly restore the subs.

 2: Perfectly recreated the episode 75 ending karaoke!
 This was the last big hurdle for a successful sub.
-It's very nice go check it out!
+It's very nice go check it out (also screenshots above)!

-3: Perfectly recreated the episode title card animations.
+3: Perfectly recreated the episode title cards.

 4: Intro and ending karaoke for the special as well as the intro text.